Life as a Midshipman

 Key Summer Training Milestones

-Every scholarship midshipman’s college summers are mapped to a deliberate progression — from learning the ropes as a freshman to standing in the wardroom as a senior.
+Every scholarship midshipman’s college summers are mapped to a deliberate progression — comparing paths from initial training to service assignment.

-Before stepping into your freshman year classes, you will head to Great Lakes, Illinois for NSI.
-This foundational 2-to-3 week introductory block standardizes basic swim qualifications, military customs, and drill for all incoming candidates nationwide, ensuring you hit the campus running on Day 1.
+Before fresh year, candidates head to Great Lakes, IL for NSI.
+This 2-to-3 week introductory block standardizes basic swim qualifications, military customs, and drill nationwide.

 CORTRAMID